Last Updated: February 20, 2025

 Ricketts Glen is the largest state park in the Endless Mountains with over 13,000 acres to explore.
 The park is surrounded by thousands of additional acres of state game lands, which makes it truly feel like the wilderness.

 The crown jewel of the park is the famous Falls Trail.
 This challenging route passes 21 named waterfalls in the Glens Natural Area.
 The tallest is Ganoga Falls at a jaw-dropping 94 feet tall.
 The entire trail system is 7.2 miles long, but you can create a shorter loop by taking the Highland Trail.
 Just remember, safety first!
 The trail can be rocky, steep, and slippery, so sturdy shoes are a must.
-The trail also closes for the winter, except to experienced ice climbers and guided tours.
+The trail also closes for the winter, except to experienced ice climbers.

 The waterfalls are breathtaking, but they’re only the beginning of what Ricketts Glen has to offer.
 The park features 26 miles of hiking trails for all skill levels.
 For an easier alternative to the Falls Trail, try the Evergreen Trail, a one-mile loop with views of Adams Falls.
 Laurel View Trail is another gentle, yet scenic, hike along the top of Red Rock Mountain.

-And no trip to Ricketts Glen would be complete without a visit to Lake Jean.
+No trip to Ricketts Glen would be complete without a visit to Lake Jean.
 The lake offers wonderful opportunities for fishing and boating.
 A sand beach, swimming area, and boat rental stand are open every summer.

 With so much to see, it’s impossible to take in all the sights in just one day.
 Book a stay at the park’s popular campsites, which range from tent sites under the stars to modern cabins.